 An Exchange traded fund (ETF) is a security that tracks an index, commodity, bonds, or a basket of assets like an index fund and is traded in the securities market.
-In simple words, ETFs are funds that track indices such as Sensex, Nifty, etc. When you buy units of an ETF, you actually buy units of a portfolio that tracks the performance of the index.
+In simple words, ETFs are funds that track indexes such as Sensex, Nifty, etc. When you buy shares/ units of an ETF, you actually buy shares/ units of a portfolio that tracks the performance of the index.
 ETFs just reflect the performance of the index they track.

-Unlike regular mutual funds, ETFs trade like a common stock on the stock exchange and the price of an ETF changes as per the trading in the market takes place.
-The trading value of an ETF depends on the net asset value of the underlying asstes that it represents.
+Unlike regular mutual funds, ETFs trade like a common stock on the stock exchange and the price of an ETF changes as per the trading of the activity takes.
+The trading value of an ETF depends on the net asset value of the underlying stock that it represents.
 ETFs, generally, have higher daily liquidity and lower fees than mutual fund schemes.